tari-project/tari/RFC/src/RFC-0300_DAN.md

 Part of the [ConsensusStrategy] will be mechanisms for detecting actions by [Bad Actor]s.
 The nature of the enforcement actions that can be taken against bad actors are still to be decided.

-#### Fees
-Fees will be paid to VNs based on the amount of work they did during a checkpoint period.
-The exact mechanism for the the payment of the fees by the committee and who pays the various types of fees is still under discussion.

 ### Network communication
 The VNs will communicate using a peer-to-peer (P2P) network.
 To facilitate this this VNs must perform the following functions:
 * VNs MUST maintain a list of peers, and which assets each peer is managing.